Introduction

 • Collaboration: Foster collaboration with healthcare providers to ensure rapid diagnosis and treatment of cases

-• : Implement effective traceability systems to track products throughout the supply chain and facilitate rapid recall in of contamination.
+• Traceability: Implement effective traceability systems to track products throughout the supply chain and facilitate rapid in case of contamination.

 The Importance of Supplier Trust and Traceability